pingcap/tispark/docs/datasource_api_userguide.md

 delay-clean-table-lock: 60000
 ```

+## Supports and Limitations

+TiSpark (>= 2.4.2) supports writing data to clustered index tables, which is a new feature in TiDB-5.0.0.

+TiSpark does not support writing to the following tables:
+- tables with auto random column
+- partition table
+- tables with generated column

 ## Type Conversion for Write

 The following types of SparkSQL Data are currently not supported for writing to TiDB: